In-Home Alzheimer’s Care, Caregiver Services, Alzheimer’s In-Home Home Care

 Like most families battling Alzheimer’s, you wish for your loved one to remain at home for as long as possible.

 We understand.
-Nursing homes and assisted living facilities simply aren’t capable of providing the dignity and comfort that comes with in-home care.
+Nursing homes and assisted living facilities may not be capable of providing the dignity and comfort that comes with in-home care.
 But caring for a loved one with Alzheimer’s isn’t something you should attempt on your own, especially if you can’t guarantee they’ll never be alone.

 That’s because Alzheimer’s patients face some unique risks and dangers that can’t be mitigated without in-home caregivers.
 As they become less able to manage simple household tasks, for example, they may forget to turn off the oven, how to dial 911, or when and how to take their medications.